jpmossman/jpmossman.github.io/index.markdown

 layout: default
 ---
 # Welcome
-This is the personal website of JP Mossman, where I show off projects and host other files for convenience.
+This is the personal website of JP Mossman, where host some files for convenience and show off projects.

 For more information about the author, see my [about](./about/) page.

-# Experience
+# Blog posts
-todo: write down past experiences
+todo: add blog posts

 # Projects
 todo: write down projects im proud of